melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 const data = await response.json()
 ```

+The concept of triggering a fetch directly from a component is known as "fetch-on-render" and it's not ideal.
+Instead, aim to fetch as early as possible which often means as high up in your component tree as you can.
+It's a good idea to "render-as-you-fetch" by prefetching a Query before React gets a chance to render the component, e.g.
+trigger prefetching are

+- event handlers (when transitioning from one page to the next),
+- route loaders (when integrating with a router) or
+- server components
+- with TanStack Query `usePrefetchQuery` in client side apps

-That's simple enough, but no matter how fast your server is, you need to think about what the user's looking at while they wait and what happens if the request fails.
+No matter how fast your server is, you need to think about what the user's looking at while they wait and what happens if the request fails.
 You don't get to control the user's network connection.
 You can't control the user's connection relability either.
 Production applications should handle

 - success states
 - loading states
 - error states

-`useEffect` was the most common way to to fetc data in React applications but has limitations in that it's not easy to share states between components and URLs.
+`useEffect` was the most common way to to fetch data in React applications but has limitations in that it's not easy to share states between components and URLs.
 React has a nice way to manage loading and error states declaratively in components using **Suspense** and **ErrorBoundary**.
 The trick to trigger these two things to happen when rendering the UI is the `use` hook.

 ## Tanstack Query